5 Day Base Camp Adventure

 We provide all camping and kayaking equipment for our tours.
 Come with the clothing and personal items noted in the ‘What to Bring’ section and we do the rest.
 Some of the equipment we provide for our trips includes:

 All of our multi-day trips use double kayaks from Seaward.
 These touring kayaks are as professional as it gets.
 They have over 250 litres of storage, are made of light, durable fiberglass, and have comfortable seats and backrests.

 We will provide you with a 10-litre and 20-litre dry bag for your personal belongings.
 Dry bags are the best way to store your clothes if you want them to stay nice and dry!
 Dry bags are leak-free, 99% of the time, every time.
 Due to the small chance that dry bags can leak, we recommend storing electronics in a more rugged container within a dry bag.

 Paddles, Spray Skirts, PFDs, and Safety Equipment

-We maintain outhouses at all of our sites so you may enjoy some privacy and comfort while going to the bathroom at camp.
-We stock all our camps with a small but hand picked library of books, which allow you to learn more about the wildlife you see each day.
-Each of our camps has its own uniquely beautiful geography, but all have their own beach where you can enjoy some peace and quiet or gather around a crackling fire at sundown.
+We maintain outhouses at all of our sites, so you may enjoy some privacy and comfort while going to the bathroom at camp.
+We stock all our camps with a small, but hand picked library of books, which allow you to learn more about the wildlife you see each day.
+Each of our camps has its own uniquely beautiful geography, but all have their own beach where you can enjoy some peace and quiet, or gather around a crackling fire at sundown.

 Delicious Homemade Meals

-Our delicious backcountry meals will surprise you in the best kind of way, here are just a few examples of what you could be served on your trip:
+Here are just a few examples of what you could be served on your trip:

 Frittata, shakshuka, breakfast burritos, granola and fresh muffins, pancakes/ french toast and fresh fruit.